 Good intake of alkaline foods reduces the acids in the body.
 A good nutrition plan can create a better alkaline environment where generally immune system works much better

 Increase Tissue Oxygenation

 Cancer cells thrive when there is below normal tissue oxygenation.
 Decreased cellular oxygen, whatever the cause, encourages the growth of cancer cells.
 Well balanced nutrition boost circulation and increase tissue oxygenation.

 Right Balance of Carbs and Proteins

 Right balance of carbs, proteins and fats can help make a perfect diet for cancer patients or otherwise.
 Carbohydrates are the body’s major source of energy.
 Carbohydrates give the body the fuel it needs for physical activity as well as proper organ function.
-The best sources of carbohydrates are fruits, vegetables, and whole grains.
-Cards also supply needed vitamins and minerals, fiber, and phytonutrients to the body’s cells which are highly beneficial.

 All foods impact the cancer cells in some way. foods can be categorized as: